cyber-dojo/differ/docs/api.md

     ...
   ]
   ```
-  * eg a renamed file with identical content.
+  * eg a renamed file with identical content, which always has zero "section" markers.
   ```json
   [
     {